 The best and most lasting effects are gained by repeating the closing massage at least 3 to 6 times, but one-off sessions are also done.

-In several Latin American and Asian countries the ceremony is still widely practiced; unfortunately, Western countries have largely forgotten this ancient lore of supporting women after childbirth.
-In Ecuador, for example, women are given this massage within 6 hours after giving birth and receive it at least 5 or 6 times in total during the first 40 days postpartum.
-In Indian villages too, there are still women who will go round and close new mothers’ bones.
-In the UK there are now around 150 Closing the Bones facilitators and this number continues to grow steadily.
-Most of us are trained by doulas Maddie McMahon and/or Sophie Messager, who in turn have learned this ancient wisdom from Rocio Alarcon (Ecuador), who is trained in traditional midwifery, shamanism and ethnobotany by her mother and grandmother, and holds a PhD in ethnobotany.
+In several Latin American, Asian and African countries similar ceremonies are still widely practiced; unfortunately, Western countries have largely forgotten this ancient lore of supporting women after childbirth, although in several Eastern European countries it's still being practiced quite widely, the Netherlands have a version of it on their NHS-equivalent, and the ritual is slowly gaining popularity again in European countries and in North America.
+In most villages in Ecuador and other Latin American countries, women are still given this massage within 6 hours after giving birth and receive it at least 5 or 6 times in total during the first 40 days postpartum, and evidence suggests this was the case all over the globe.
+I know through testimonials of my own clients e.g. that in many Indian, Pakistani and Sri Lankan villages there are still women who will go round and close new mothers’ bones.
+In the UK there are now around 750-800 Closing the Bones facilitators and this number continues to grow steadily, and most UK practitioners have learned this ancient wisdom through the lineage of Rocío Alarcón (Ecuador), who herself was trained in traditional midwifery, shamanism and ethnobotany by her mother and grandmother, and holds a PhD in ethnobotany.

-During the Rebozo massage you are fully clothed and are comfortably lying on a mat and/or blankets on the floor, supported by cushions and bolsters where needed.
-A Rebozo (shawl) is wrapped around your hips like a hammock and used to gently rock your hips in a distinctive rhythm – a process we call ‘sifting’ – , allowing the lower vertebrae to be released and allowing mobilisation of the pelvis and hips.
+- During the first option, which is the shorter treatment, lasting up to 2 hours, we start by wrapping a Rebozo (shawl) around your hips, like a hammock, and gently rocking your hips in a distinctive rhythm – a process we call ‘sifting’ – , allowing the lower vertebrae to be released and allowing mobilisation of the pelvis and hips.
 We take our time for this process, and with all steps of the Closing the Bones you as a client are in control and get to decide the pace, rhythm and intensity of the movement and touch.
 The sifting is followed by a gentle but firm abdominal massage which works from your pubic bone up to your ribs.
 I use a nourishing oil with a blend of warming essential oils for this massage to treat aching muscles and joints while relaxing the mind through the aromatherapy.
-The focus during the abdominal massage is to remove tension in the uterus and bladder, bring them back to their original position, and work into the hip bones, thus releasing blocked and stagnated energy.
+The focus during the abdominal massage is to remove tension in the uterus and bladder, bring the organs back to their original position, and work into the hip bones, thus releasing blocked and stagnated energy.
 The massage includes the breaking up of adrenalin crystals which have formed on the hip bones and indicate unresolved emotion and trauma.
 Ultimately, the massage helps to draw your energy back to your creative centre: your womb.
 The treatment continues with a second round of ‘sifting’ (rocking the hips in the Rebozo shawl).
-Finally the Rebozo is firmly tied around your hips and abdomen to hold the uterus and bladder in place.
-Once ‘closed’ you are able to lie quietly as long as you wish or need.
+Finally, this Rebozo is firmly tied around your hips to hold the uterus and bladder in place.
+We then continue by closing your head, shoulders, abdomen, thighs, knees, lower legs and ankles as well with Rebozo shawls.
+I cover you up nice and warm and give you a lavender eye pillow to allow even deeper relaxation.
+Once ‘closed’ you are able to lie quietly while gentle music can play.
 Emotional release is possible and I will hold the space for you to go through this.
 The firm hold of the cloth allows you to let go and go deep inside.
 You decide when you are ready to be unwrapped.
-Afterwards we share a cup of tea and a chat to help integrate the experience.
+Afterwards we share a cup of herbal tea and a chat to help integrate the experience.

 Benefits of the Rebozo Massage